However you live it, live life in 5G

 - 3. Outstanding data centre architecture

 We’re rolling out a distributed network of local core edge data centres around the UK, bringing the network core closer to our customers.
 Wherever you are.
 This provides lower latency and allows us to store some content locally, both of which means you get a quicker service.
-These are going live as we turn on 5G later in the year.

 The technical bit